HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

   ) }}</figcaption>
 </figure>

-The surprising part is that, <a hreflang="en" href="https://en.wikipedia.org/wiki/XHTML">almost 20 years later</a>, XHTML is still a considerable part of the web, with 8% of pages still using it on desktop and a little under 7% on mobile.
+The surprising part is that, [almost 20 years later](https://en.wikipedia.org/wiki/XHTML), XHTML is still a considerable part of the web, with 8% of pages still using it on desktop and a little under 7% on mobile.

 ### Document size